 If a drilled shaft is extended above ground, above the scour line, or through liquefiable soil, structurally design the shaft as a column and detail the longitudinal reinforcing steel with a maximum spacing of 8 inches center-to-center.

 2.1.19 Crosshole Sonic Logging (CSL) Testing

-Design and detail drilled shafts to include access tubes in all drilled shafts in accordance with the SCDOT Standard Specifications.
+Design and detail all drilled shafts to include CSL access tubes in accordance with the SCDOT Standard Specifications.

 2.1.20 Substructures